Meldanen/kcl/robotics/final/README.md

 1. Launch Slicer 4.8.1
 2. Go to your favourite IGTLink extension (SlicerIGT in this case)
 3. Create a connection with Slicer as the server on port 18944
-4. Check that the current status is is set to "WAIT"
+4. Check that the current status is set to "WAIT"
 ### ROS Part
 1. Start the VM (if using one.
 I run this on Ubuntu, so it was not required) with the ap-propriate configuration for two-way communication
 2. Launch the bridge file of the ros_igtl_bridge